Chas McCormick Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Yankees have a 3.98 team ERA that ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to surrender 168 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (170 total, 1.3 per game).

+- The Yankees will send King (3-5) to the mound for his fourth start of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts in 73 2/3 innings pitched.

-- In his last outing on Monday against the Detroit Tigers, the righty went seven scoreless innings while surrendering five hits.
+- In his last outing on Tuesday against the Detroit Tigers, the righty threw four scoreless innings while surrendering three hits.

-- The 29-year-old has put up a 6.64 ERA and 7.9 strikeouts per nine innings across 17 games this season, while giving up a batting average of .300 to his opponents.
+- In 43 games this season, the 28-year-old has amassed a 2.96 ERA and 10.7 strikeouts per nine innings, while allowing a batting average of .217 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.